ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

         return self.get_name() + ', ' + self.staff_id
 ```

-There’s nothing special about instantiation of derived classes: `DerivedClassName()` creates a new instance of the class.
-Method references are resolved as follows: the corresponding class attribute is searched, descending down the chain of base classes if necessary, and the method reference is valid if this yields a function object.
+There’s nothing special about the instantiation of derived classes: `DerivedClassName()` creates a new instance of the class.
+Method references are resolved as follows: the corresponding class attribute is searched, descending the chain of base classes if necessary, and the method reference is valid if this yields a function object.

 ```{code-cell}
 person = Person('Bill')